My experience of bullying

 I don’t blame those who bullied me, or myself and those who didn’t help for how I am now because it’s much more complex than that.
 But I know I am the way I am now because of it and I don’t want that to change, so I keep remembering the good experiences and I’ve still got and my positive quotes.

 I think my biggest message to anyone being bullied is it’s not you who has the problem but the bullies, so don’t do what they want.
 After that, the first step is do everything you can to stop it quickly, because if you can stop it then it shouldn’t become as bad as it did for me.
 Although, if you can’t stop it, don’t give up.
 I would say you can get through it, if I can get through everything I did then so can you; know it won’t last forever.
-Finally, remember that you are not alone; it may feel like you’re the only person going through it and that no-one help but even just telling someone and talking about it can help more than you may realise.
+Finally, remember that you are not alone; it may feel like you’re the only person going through it and that no-one can help, but even just telling someone and talking about it can help more than you may realise.

 Get support for bullying

 If you’re experiencing bullying, or you think you might be taking part in bullying behaviour, know that we’re here to support you.
 You can find lots of tips and information on bullying here.
 You can also get in touch with our support team who are there to listen and to talk about any issue.

 Read our guide on how to get support for bullying at school.

 - BullyingUK offers advice and support to victims of bullying.
 Call on 0808 800 2222.

 - If you're under 25 and would like free confidential telephone counselling from The Mix to help you figure things out complete this form and we'll call you to arrange your first session.